A wide receiver in football is one of the most exciting positions. The opportunity for big plays is endless when you play wide receiver.

 You must be able to hold onto the football while simultaneously fending off defenders.

-To play wide receiver effectively, you need strong hands and wrists to secure the ball.
+Wide receivers typically need strong hands and wrists to secure the ball.

-A wide receiver has to catch the football and navigate through defenders downfield.
+Wide receivers have to catch the football and navigate through defenders downfield.
 This is essential in making plays over the middle executed on dig routes and slants.

 Running In Open Space